gracious-tech/stello/README.md

 ## Browser support

-The displayer of messages currently supports all browsers that have implemented the Subtle Crypto API, as well as all ES2015 features (since most have when crypto supported).
+The displayer of messages currently supports all browsers that have implemented the Subtle Crypto API, as well as all ES2015 features and CSS grid (since most have when crypto supported).

- - Chrome 51+
+ - Chrome 57+
  - Edge 79+
  - Samusung 6.2+
  - Safari 10.1+